Salvation Army (New Zealand, Fiji & Tonga Territory)

 Website: salvationarmy.org.nz (site has since been redesigned) - view screenshots

 Size: 39 template pages

 Website client: Salvation Army

 Dates: May - September 2008

 Brief: to build a set of template pages for the new Salvation Army (New Zealand, Fiji & Tonga Territory) website, which would then be integrated into the Expression Engine CMS.

-The site promotes the Salvation Army as an organisation, provides a huge amount of information for people who either need its help or would like to join, and also provides homepages for each Army corps around the country.
+The site promoted the Salvation Army as an organisation, provided a huge amount of information for people who either needed its help or wanted to join, and also provided homepages for each Army corps around the country.